Dependencies and prerequisites

 You should also read

 One of the unique features of mobile applications is location awareness.
-Mobile users bring their devices with them everywhere, and adding location awareness to your app offers users a more contextual experience.
-The new Location Services API available in Google Play services facilitates adding location awareness to your app with automated location tracking, geofencing, and activity recognition.
-This API adds significant advantages over the plaform's location API.
+Mobile users take their devices with them everywhere, and adding location awareness to your app offers users a more contextual experience.
+The location APIs available in Google Play services facilitate adding location awareness to your app with automated location tracking, geofencing, and activity recognition.

-This class shows you how to use Location Services in your app to get the current location, get periodic location updates, look up addresses, create and monitor geofences, and detect user activities.
-The class includes sample apps and code snippets that you can use as a starting point for adding location awareness to your own app.
+This class shows you how to use the Google Play services location APIs in your app to get the current location, get periodic location updates, look up addresses, create and monitor geofences, and detect user activities.
+The class includes sample apps and code snippets that you can use as a starting point for adding location awareness to your app.

 Note: Since this class is based on the Google Play services client library, make sure you install the latest version before using the sample apps or code snippets.
 To learn how to set up the client library with the latest version, see Setup in the Google Play services guide.

 - Getting the Last Known Location

 - Learn how to retrieve the last known location of an Android device, which is usually equivalent to the user's current location.

 - Receiving Location Updates